rungrape/Half-WPA-converter/README.md

 ```
 python.exe converter.py inputfile.cap hccapx
 ```
-Look at launch example paragraph if you have any questions about program usage.
+Look at launch example paragraph if you have any doubts about program usage.

 # 3.Tool's abilities and properties.
 Format conversion: